The Brand Continuum

 It reflects the elasticity of the organisation: how much pressure it can absorb before the proportion between action and understanding snaps.

-Here is how Return Potential behaves across the Continuum.
+Here’s how Return Potential behaves across the Brand Continuum.

 Dormant: almost no Return Potential

-Dormant organisations are brittle.
+Dormant organisations are fragile.
 There is too little activation to generate clarity, and too little comprehension to guide any meaningful recovery.
-Even small movements can send them straight into volatility.
+Even small movements can send them straight into Volatile.
 When they return, it’s usually because something external forces a restart.
+But this is a zone that all brands must pass through.

 Forming: limited but real elasticity

 Forming organisations can move toward equilibrium, but not reliably.
 Their structure is still emerging.
-They can progress into Composed or fall back into Dormant depending on leadership focus and the steadiness of activation.
+They can progress into Composed or fall back into Dormant depending on leadership focus.

 Return Potential: moderate but unstable.